molily/molily.de/_posts/2016-01-18-javascript-web-apps.md

 There might be JavaScript web apps with simple interactions, but it’s more likely that one cannot see the full complexity by looking at some screens.

-Most web apps I work with daily have highly sophisticated in-browser interactions that are built with JavaScript and can only be built with JavaScript: Flickr, YouTube, Facebook, Twitter, GMail, Amazon etc. Most likely the web sites you use everyday are heavily enhanced with JavaScript, too.
+Most web apps I work with daily have highly sophisticated in-browser interactions that are built with JavaScript and can only be built with JavaScript: Flickr, YouTube, Facebook, Twitter, GMail, Amazon etc. Most likely the websites you use everyday are heavily enhanced with JavaScript, too.
 You might not notice this, because they follow best practices and “just work”.

 Such sites provide a great benefit to the user.
 In the end, every software, every information system should enable the user to perform tasks in an easy, fast and approachable way.
 This should drive your architectural decisions.